nokonoko/Uguu/README.md

 ## Requirements

-Original development environment is Nginx + PHP5.3 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions like PHP7.3 and PHP8.0
+Original development environment is Nginx + PHP8.1 + SQLite, but is confirmed to work with Apache and older PHP versions like PHP7.4.

 Node is used to compile Uguu.